rfernand387/Sentinel2_Level1C_to_L2AGEE/README.md

 (base) activate gdalCCRS
 (gdalCCRS) jupyter lab

 The notebook environment will pop up in a web page.
-Navigate to ./working and open  S2_L1C_to_L2A.ipynb
+Navigate to /downloads and open  S2_L1C_to_L2A.ipynb edit sections 9 , 10 and 11 with appropriate paths and L1C file names

 2. Download Level 1C files from ESA or USGS and place unzipped products in ./imports